ystskm/node-grunt-runner/README.md

 }
 ```

-### - Of course available contrib-plugins in Gruntfile.js.
+### - Of course, available "contrib-plugins" in Gruntfile.js!
-the most comfortable way to construct a task.
+*the most comfortable way to construct a task.*
 ```js
 module.exports = function(grunt) {